amiletti/My_codeigniter/README.md

 - Jakub Vrána for <a href="http://www.adminer.org/">Adminer</a>

 # Install
 Simply copy all repo in your htdocs.
 I've used sqlite, then even the user, roles and permission works.
-If you want you can change db drive by porting the schema
+If you want you can change db driver by porting the schema

 # Improvements
 - CI base classes